Anosmia_header4b.png

 Chrissi Kelly, Founder of AbScent.org

-It may sound daunting to have to work around limitations like this, but it could be an opportunity to experiment and get creative with ingredients you still find palatable.
-And if very few tastes are palatable, try getting creative with textures and temperatures, as well as visual presentation, to still make mealtimes as enjoyable as possible even while grappling with this difficult condition.
+It may sound daunting to work around limitations like this, but it could be an opportunity to experiment and get creative with ingredients you still find palatable.
+And if very few tastes are palatable, try getting creative with textures and temperatures, as well as visual presentation, to make mealtimes as enjoyable as possible even while grappling with this difficult condition.

 *Author’s note: